CS2103AUG2016-W10-C2/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 Result:

+#### 5.6 List all tasks, regardless of completion state
+Command Sequence: `list-all`

+Result: All tasks, including those that were preivously marked completed are shown.

 ### [6] Tag, Untag

 #### 6.1 Tag a task
-Format:
+Format: `tag idx #<tag>`

-Command Sequence: ``
+Command Sequence: `tag 1 #shopping`

-Result:
+Result: The task at index 1 now has a new tag, `#shopping`.

 #### 6.2 Untag a task
-Format:
+Format: `untag idx #<tag>`

-Command Sequence: ``
+Command Sequence: `untag 1 #shopping`

-Result:
+Result: The tag `#shopping` is removed from the task at index 1.

 ### [7] Mark, Unmark

 #### 7.1 Mark a task as completed
-Format:
+Format: `mark idx`

+Precondition: The entry at index 1 is a task, not an event.

-Command Sequence: ``
+Command Sequence: `mark 1`

-Result:
+Result: The task at index 1 is marked done and removed from view.
+It can be shown again using the `list-all` command (see below).

 #### 7.2 Unmark a task
-Format:
+Format: `unmark idx`

-Command Sequence: ``
+Command Sequence: `list-all`, `unmark 1`

-Result:
+Result: The task at index 1 is unmarked and is no longer in the completed state.

 ### [8] Undo, Redo

 #### 8.1 Undo a command
-Format:
+Format: `undo`

-Command Sequence: ``
+Command Sequence: `delete 1`, `undo`

-Result:
+Result: The task at index 1 is added back into the task list.

 #### 8.2 Redo a command
-Format:
+Format: `redo`

-Command Sequence: ``
+Command Sequence: `delete 1`, `undo`, `redo`

-Result:
+Result: The task at index 1 is deleted first and disappears.
+With the undo command, the task is added back into the list.
+Finally, the redo command causes the deletion of the task again.